-Details of movements in the property, plant and equipment, and investment properties of the Group during the year are set out in notes 14 and 15 to the financial statements, respectively.
-Further details of the Group's investment properties are set out on page 21.
+Details of movements in the property, plant and equipment, and investment properties of the Group during the year are set out in notes 13 and 14 to the financial statements, respectively.
+Further details of the Group's investment properties are set out on pages 26 to 27.